 Since 2000

-True North Aboriginal Partnership (TNAP) has worked in northwestern Ontario in the community of Mishkeegogamang for 20 years.
-Mishkeegogamang is a community of 1000+ people which is among the lowest on Canada's "Community Wellbeing index" 2006 scale.
-Each summer for the past 20 years, a team of over 20 volunteers associated with TNAP heads north to provide a one week recreational and literacy program for approximately 100 children and youth every August as well as to sponsor a community feast for 150 people.
+True North Partnership (TNP) has worked in northwestern Ontario in the community of Mishkeegogamang for many years (Please note True North no longer uses the term aboriginal out of respect for the community's wishes).
+Mishkeegogamang is a community of 1000+ people, among the lowest on Canada's "Community Wellbeing Index" 2006 scale.
+Each summer for the past 20 years, a team of over 20 volunteers associated with TNP heads north to provide a one-week recreational program for approximately 100 children and youth every August and sponsor a community feast for approximately 150 people.
 Several times a year, a truck is rented to bring requested donations of food, clothing, sports equipment, educational materials, and computers to the community.
-Each year for the past 3 years, the grade 8 graduating class from Missabay Community School in Mishkeegogamang comes to southern Ontario hosted by TNAP and local city high school student peers and provided with a city community orientation, site seeing, and experience for a week in order to provide them with an award for their academic achievement and to allow them to experience life outside of a reserve environment.
-Above all, TNAP has provided unconditional, culturally sensitive, and respectful support in line with the goals of truth and reconciliation.
-TNAP has also begun hosting southern Ontario a community awareness Aboriginal day event.
-TNAP received its charitable status in 2017-07-10
+Before the pandemic, each year, the grade 8 graduating class from Missabay Community School in Mishkeegogamang came to southern Ontario hosted by TNP and the town of Bradford, Ontario.
+A local Church provided the school students with a community orientation and sightseeing in southern Ontario.
+This experience is for a week to give them an award for their academic achievement and to allow them to experience life outside of a reserve environment.
+Above all, TNP has provided unconditional, culturally sensitive, and respectful support in line with the goals of truth and reconciliation.
+TNP has also begun hosting Southern Ontario, a community awareness Aboriginal Day events.
+TNP received its charitable status in 2017-07-10

 Want to Become a Member?